wldandan/awesome-llm-apps/starter_ai_agents/ai_blog_to_podcast_agent/README.md

 - **Blog Scraping**: Scrapes the full content of any public blog URL using Firecrawl API.

-- **Summary Generation**: Creates an engaging and concise summary of the blog (within 2000 characters) using OpenAI GPT-4.
+- **Summary Generation**: Creates an engaging and concise summary of the blog (within 2000 characters) using either OpenAI GPT-4 or DeepSeek Chat models.

 - **Podcast Generation**: Converts the summary into an audio podcast using the ElevenLabs voice API.

+- **Model Selection**: Choose between OpenAI GPT-4o and DeepSeek Chat models for content generation.

 - **API Key Integration**: Requires OpenAI, Firecrawl, and ElevenLabs API keys to function, entered securely via the sidebar.